 - The Pap test (or Pap smear) looks for precancers, cell changes on the cervix that might become cervical cancer if they are not treated appropriately.

-The Pap test is recommended for all women between the ages of 21 and 65 years old, and can be done in a doctor’s office or clinic.
+Both tests can be done in a doctor’s office or clinic.
 During the Pap test, the doctor will use a plastic or metal instrument, called a speculum, to widen your vagina.
 This helps the doctor examine the vagina and the cervix, and collect a few cells and mucus from the cervix and the area around it.
-The cells are then placed on a slide or in a bottle of liquid and sent to a laboratory.
-The laboratory will check to be sure that the cells are normal.
+The cells are sent to a laboratory.

-You should not schedule your Pap test for a time when you are having your period.
-If you are going to have a Pap test in the next two days—
+You should not schedule your test for a time when you are having your period.
+If you are going to have a test in the next two days—

 - You should not douche (rinse the vagina with water or another fluid).